sunfishcode/wasm-reference-manual/WebAssembly.md

 | `set_local` | `$id`: [varuint32] | `($T[1]) : ()` |          | 0x21   |

-The `set_local` instruction sets the value of the local at index `$id` in the locals array to the value given in the operand.
+The `set_local` instruction sets the value of the local at index `$id` in the locals vector to the value given in the operand.
 The type parameter is bound to the type of the local.

 **Validation:**
- - `$id` is required to be within the bounds of the locals array.
+ - `$id` is required to be within the bounds of the locals vector.

 > `set_local` is semantically equivalent to a similar `tee_local` followed by a `drop`.